Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 07.11.14  Updated version of CKeditor from 4.4.4 to 4.4.5 (earlier 23.08.14 "default table properties" modification with table.js was cancelled by this update, textselection plugin has not been updated).
+Replaced contents of ckeditor\_source directory with source files of CKEditor 4.4.5.
+After this copied following directories from directory ckeditor\plugins to directory ckeditor\_source\plugins: mediawiki, mwtemplate, smwqueryinterface, smwrichmedia, smwrule, smwtoolbar, smwwebservice, textselection.

 - 04.11.14  Modified IE compatibility mode setting "IE=9" to be the first of all metas (like it should be, related to mod. made at 17.02.13).

 - 02.11.14  With syntaxhighlight extension use tag syntaxhighlight by default, source tag is still supported (f.ex xml  tag source works now).
 Convert existing "old" source -tag on page or keyed in source -tag in dialog special.js to syntaxhighlight -tag.